streambim/streambim-widget-api/README.md

 * `spacesChanged` (function, optional) Function to be called whenever the user enteres or leaves a space.
 The function has one argument which is an array of IFC space GUIDs, sorted from the smallest to the largest space.

+* `didExpand` (function, optional) Function to be called whenever the widget is expanded into fullscreen mode, either using the widget API or by the user clicking the expand/contract button in the panel header.

+* `didContract` (function, optional) Function to be called whenever the widget is contracted into side panel mode, either using the widget API or by the user clicking the expand/contract button in the panel header.

 ### `getProjectId()`
 Returns a promise which is resolved with the project's ID.